-Meteorological Office Alert level Level 1 (GREEN) Level 2 (YELLOW) Level 3 (AMBER) Level 4 (RED) in a short time span; and reducing need for family/friends to travel during the hottest part of the day.
+Level 1 Meteorological Office Ale Level 3 Level 4 (GREEN) (YELLOW) (AMBER) (RED) in a short time span; and reducing need for family/friends to travel during the hottest part of the day.
 Consider amendment to staff uniform to minimise discomfort.
 If safe to do so allow staff to wear light, loose-fitting cotton clothes.
 Factor in additional rest periods for staff and ensure that they avoid extreme physical exertion.
 This may necessitate additional staff on rotas.
 Ensure free access to a cold water supply.
 Ward / Dept Manager Business as usual.
 Make sure you know which patients are most at risk.
 Establish if you have any staff members who should be considered at risk, and who require modified working practices.
 Establish communication with your service area "Bronze" control, and ensure staff are aware of the route to escalate concerns.
 Monitor patients frequently.
 Check body temperature, Ensure all staff are aware that a Major Incident has been declared.